 - Child fares.

 - Customers who wish to buy discounted tickets from the driver (Surrey Student, Hospital staff, Easit etc)

 - Family tickets.

 - Customers purchasing a return or weekly ticket from the driver

 - Tickets valid for travel on other bus or train companies

 - Customers purchasing a through fare from one route to another

-These will still be available on the bus as paper tickets and you will still be able to pay for these using contactless payment devices or cash.
-Don't tap out when buying paper tickets.
+These are still available on the bus as paper tickets and you can still pay for these using contactless payment devices or cash.
+Don't tap out when buying paper tickets..